time to restart my 2017 BOM! Life kinda got in the way shortly

 blocks in white and an assortment of blues.

-You can find more details about layouts and yardage requirements on my blog.
+You can find more details about layouts and yardage requirements on my blog (scroll down to the entry

 of the blocks in this BOM use flying geese units.
 My block